Siderite/lichessTools/README.md

  - Option to not see cloud values in computer evaluation
  - Context menu on bookmarked positions to get the URL of the position
  - Move list options: Expanded move list and Hide left side in Analysis
+ - /commands! type /help to get a list

 Version 2 breaking changes:
  - Ctrl-Space replaces Space as the shortcut for "play best computer move", as Shift-Space is used by lichess to play the first explorer move